ikavyathota/task-management-system2/README.md

 - **MySQL**: Used as the database for storing user and task data, chosen for its reliability and support for structured data.
 - **JWT**: Used for securing API endpoints and managing user authentication, chosen for its stateless nature and scalability.

-This document provides a comprehensive overview of the setup and functionality of the Task Management System.
-If you have any further questions or need additional information, feel free to ask.